fcproj/BIGBIOCL/README.md

 Directories contain:
 * __Experiments__: results of our experiments
 * __Software__: the JAVA code to run standalone applications or submit Spark Jobs
-* __Support Files__: mapping files and other files needed to replicate our experiments, or as a documentation to run new experiments
+* __Support Files__: mapping files and other files needed to replicate our experiments, or as a guideline to run new experiments